biocypher/decider-genetics/README.md

 - Which patients have hr deficiency but have not received parp inhibitors?

-- Does patient1 have a sequence variant in a gene that is druggable with evidence level "1"?
+- Does patient4 have a sequence variant in a gene that is druggable with evidence level "1"?
 Which drug?
 Return unique values.

-- Is there a patient with overlapping variants compared to patient1?
+- Is there a patient with overlapping variants compared to patient4?

+- Which genes are these overlapping sequences in?

 These are only few of infinitely many possible questions, and some may not result in a valid query.
 The BioChatter Light interface allows manual